 I have loved to see my children growing in their walk with the Lord.
 I especially love to hear my ADHD son say that he is loving to learn and to write.
 I am thankful for Cornerstone’s commitment to excellence.”

 Our Kindergarten is a full-day program, which is committed to a developmental philosophy and meets the needs of the whole child: academically, socially, physically and spiritually.
 Academic fundamentals and godly character traits are the foundation of our Kindergarten program.
 Math, science, social studies, Bible, writing and early literacy skills are integrated into a language arts-based program.
 Music, Physical Education, and Library are a part of the Kindergarten student's experience.

 The classroom environment introduces the child to academic work within the context of exploration, cooperative play, and whole-class instruction.
 The classroom provides an atmosphere of discovery and experimentation through teacher-led and child-directed hands-on activities using a wide variety of materials.
 Learning in this way helps each child discover new interests and God-given gifts, express curiosity, work in cooperation with others, and communicate ideas.
 Children discover that learning is meaningful and fun.

 Our developmental philosophy influences the components of our Kindergarten program.

-Cornerstone's upper elementary program consists of 3rd-5th Grade.
+Cornerstone's upper elementary program focuses on Grades 3-5.
 These teachers work together as a team to ensure a smooth transition between grade levels.
 This team approach allows the teachers to work together to support each student's learning needs.

 Photo by Mark Santostefano